Inside: Worried about being away from your kids? 5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 1. Read them a book (or 3)

-If you’re in the middle of reading your child a chapter book, take it with you.
+If you’re in the middle of reading your child a storybook, take it with you.

-You might not be able to read to them every day, but they’ll love the days you can.
+You might not be able to read to them every day, but they’ll love the days you do.

 And if they haven’t reached the chapter book stage yet, pack two or three picture books and read them over and over and over again.
 You might want to stab yourself in the face with a fork by day 6, but they’ll think you’re the BEST!

 To connect with your children face-to-face, Facetime, Skype, and WhatsApp all do the job.

 But kids often have an all-or-nothing relationship with video conversations: